Ketamine-Assisted Therapists in Oregon

 Are Oregon ketamine-assisted therapists accepting new clients?

-As of April 2026, Oregon Counselor Directory lists 9 therapists in Oregon specializing in ketamine-assisted therapy.
+Oregon Counselors Directory lists 9 therapists in Oregon specializing in ketamine-assisted therapy.
 This innovative approach offers an alternative treatment for individuals seeking relief from conditions such as depression or anxiety.
 With 5 of these therapists offering telehealth sessions, individuals across Oregon, including those in remote areas, have the opportunity to participate in ketamine-assisted therapy from the comfort of their homes.
 Three therapists accept the Oregon Health Plan (OHP), providing an affordable care option for eligible individuals.
 Furthermore, 1 therapist offers sliding scale fees, making treatment more accessible to those with financial constraints.
 All 7 therapists offer in-person sessions, and as of our last update, 8 are currently accepting new clients.
 These providers are equipped to use ketamine in a controlled setting to potentially enhance the therapeutic process.